-Please remember that there is no need for you to feel rushed.
-When someone dies many people feel an urgency to organise everything as quickly as possible.
-When you are grieving it is hard to think clearly so take your time and do not feel pressured.
-We are here to help you and to look after all that is required at this time.
+Please remember there is no need for you to feel rushed.
+When someone dies, you may feel an urgency to organise everything as quickly as possible.
+When you are grieving, it is hard to think clearly, so take your time and do not feel pressured.

 Contact Heritage Funerals to Assist you

-We will arrange to transfer your loved one from the place of death into the care of our funeral home at 314 James Street, Toowoomba, and will obtain the necessary medical certificates for the burial or cremation service.
-We provide a twenty–four hour service every day.
+We will arrange to transfer your loved one from their place of death into the care of our funeral home , and will obtain the necessary medical certificates for the burial or cremation service.
+We provide a 24 hour, 7 day a week service.

-We suggest that you contact those people who will offer you support at this time, for example your family, friends, neighbours and church minister.
+Contact those people who will offer you support at this time, for example your family, friends, neighbours and Church Minister if you have one.

-When you are ready, we will arrange to meet with you either in your own home or at our funeral home to make arrangements for the funeral service, the venue, newspaper notices, flowers, cemetery or cremation venues and all other individual requirements.
+When you are ready, we will arrange to meet you in your own home or at our funeral home to make all pre funeral arrangements needed.

-Please allow 1½ – 2 hours for this meeting to plan the details and complete the necessary paperwork.
-All our staff are caring professionals, who will listen to your needs and assist you with every detail.
+Please allow 1½ – 2 hours for this meeting.
+We will assist you to plan the funeral details and complete the necessary paperwork.

-When a natural death occurs in a family home, the doctor of the deceased will need to be contacted.
-As long as the doctor is satisfied as to the cause of death, a death certificate will be issued and the doctor will advise you to contact us.
-We are then able to transfer the person who has died into our care.
+When a natural death occurs in a family home, a doctor will need to be contacted.
+As long as the doctor is satisfied as to the cause of death, a Medical Cause of Death Certificate will be issued and the doctor will advise you to contact us.
+We will then transfer the person who has died into our care.

 In a Nursing Home or Hospital

 Many people die either in a hospital or nursing home.
-When this happens, the nurse in charge will make arrangements for the doctor to issue a death certificate.
-You will need to notify the care facility of your choice of funeral home.
-Usually the hospital or nursing home will contact us to take the person into our care.
-Some hospitals, such as public hospitals, will require the family to notify us of the death.
+When this happens, the nurse in charge will arrange for the doctor to issue a Medical Cause of Death Certificate.
+You will need to notify the care facility of your choice of funeral home, usually the hospital or nursing home will contact us to take the person into our care.
+However, some hospitals, such as public hospitals, will require the family to notify us of the death.

 Interstate or Overseas

-As many people travel these days, sometimes the death of a loved one occurs away from home.
-If this happens, we can make arrangements to bring the deceased home from either within Australia or overseas and attend to all the legal and customs requirements.
+Sometimes the death of a loved one can occur while they are interstate or overseas.
+If this happens, we can make arrangements to bring the deceased home and attend to all the legal and customs requirements.

-It is also common for family of those born overseas to want to repatriate the deceased back to the homeland for the funeral.
-We can attend to all the necessary documentation and liaise with the relevant authorities on your behalf.
+It is also common for the family of those born overseas, to want to repatriate the deceased back to the homeland for the funeral.
+If this is the case, we can attend to all the necessary documentation and liaise with authorities on your behalf.